How to Sell to Hospital Administrators

 Knowing that this is the number one concern, how do you position your product or service to address this challenge?

-The Opportunity: If bringing in more patients results in less revenue per patient, that isn’t a good solution.
+The Opportunity: If bringing in more patients results in less revenue per patient, that is not a good solution.
 Instead, find ways to lower expenses without negatively impacting patient care.
 If you sell supplies that are used in a clinical setting, explain that you can work with the administrator to help reduce costs and you may get yourself an appointment.

 If your services or software help operations run more efficiently, you can position it as a way to reduce the need for additional staff and overtime costs.